Harold Hering: Media

 In 2017, Hering was profiled in the Radiolab episode "Nukes".
 In the episode he refuted the characterization by General Russell E. Dougherty of his statements.

-According to Dougherty, Hering's assertions that he would readily turn keys (to launch the nuclear missiles) if so ordered had always been qualified by subjective conditions expressing his own judgment of the validity of the order.
-Hering insisted, on the contrary, that he had always expressed a commitment to follow orders, but that if he was not informed about the checks and balances of presidential decision making that he assumed had to exist, he would do so with a conflicted conscience.
-He said, "I think it's an affront to play the game of you don't have the 'need to know' for someone who's doing one of the most serious, grave jobs that there is in the armed forces."
+According to General Dougherty, Hering had always qualified or hedged his assertions that he would turn keys to launch the nuclear missiles, if he was ordered to.
+Dougherty claims Hering gave subjective conditions for following such an order, expressing his own judgment of the validity of the order.

+Hering insists, on the contrary, that he had always expressed a commitment to follow orders.
+However he would have followed the order with a conflicted conscience, if he was not informed about the checks and balances of presidential decision making, which Hering assumed had to exist.
+He said, "I think it's an affront to play the game of "you don't have the 'need to know'", for someone who's doing one of the most serious, grave jobs that there is in the armed forces."